Everfound (novel): Setting

+Plot

-The story continues with Mary Hightower being inside a glass coffin and Milos leading Mary's Afterlights and Interlights (souls who are sleeping for nine months before waking up in Everlost) in a train heading west.
+The story continues with Mary Hightower trapped inside a glass coffin while Milos leads Mary's Afterlights and Interlights (souls who are sleeping for nine months before waking up in Everlost) in a train heading west.
 Meanwhile, Allie the Outcast is strapped on the front of a train.
-Milos' Afterlights continued on their journey until they were stopped by a church.
-Milos decided that he, Jill, Moose and Squirrel go reaping (an act of skinjacking someone to purposefully kill teens and children and make them citizens of Everlost).
+Milos's Afterlights continued on their journey until they are stopped by a church.
+Milos decides that he, Jill, Moose, and Squirrel will go reaping (an act of skinjacking someone to purposefully kill teens and children and make them citizens of Everlost).
 Right after they reaped, they met Jix, an afterlight whose specialty is skinjacking animals.
 Jix, out of curiosity, went along with them to the train.
 After a while they moved the church out of their way and continued heading west.

 Nick (now just a figure made out of chocolate, and doesn't remember a lot about his past) and Mikey McGill continued on their way until they got trapped by Clarence, a scar wraith (a person who can see and touch the living and Everlost worlds, that can extinguish Afterlights with the touch of his Everlost arm.).
 Nick escaped while Mikey was still trapped, telling Nick to run.
 Mikey told Clarence everything he knows about Everlost.

 Meanwhile, the train that Allie was strapped in traveled to a mansion, a home full of Afterlights called the “Neon Nightmares”.
 Milos then ordered the conductor to ram into the mansion, thinking it was the same as the church; that it was placed in front of the train tracks and could be moved away by ramming into it.
 However, they got derailed.
 Allie was rescued by Jix and gave her a coyote to furjack (skinjacking an animal).
 The leader of the Neons, called Avalon, ordered his comrades to push Jix down into the center of the Earth; however, Jill offered to trade her coin and Milos' coin for his freedom.
 She then convinced them that there were more coins, and that she would reveal the location of the coins only if they let her and Jix live.
 Avalon gave in to her offer, and brought them, the Interlights, and Mary Hightower back to their base in Alamo.

 Nick arrived at the derailed train confused.
 Milos, Moose and Squirrel managed to twist Nick's memory into thinking that he was in love with Jill, and making him slowly forget about Allie.
 The skinjackers, Nick and the rest of the Afterlights followed the direction the Neons were walking to bring back Mary.